sitedata/whmcs-ispapi-helper/ADDITIONALFIELDS.md

 PHP code to execute short before additional domain fields value (`$value`) will be applied to the backend system API command.
 Provide it as _string_.
 Thought for manipulating that value manually for any reason.

-> For security reasons (**even though no security issue was known**), we decided to deprecate and remove this setting.
+> For security reasons (**even though no security issue was known**) and as the need for it deprecated, we decided to remove this setting.
 "Eval is evil!"

-Replaced by `Ispapi-Format`.